 Icarus – and the dangers of flying too low

-Another insightful guest post from Michael Schmeya from Michael Shmeya Consulting.
+Another insightful guest post from Michael Schmeja from Michael Shmeja Consulting.

 I have been listening to a talk with Seth Godin who I consider one of the greatest minds these days and the story of Icarus came up.

 As a reminder, Icarus was the son of the famous craftsman Daedalus in Greek mythology.
 His father was the creator of the Labyrinth, a huge maze located under the court of King Minos of Crete, where the Minotaur, a half-man half-bull creature lived.
 In order for the secret of the Labyrinth to be kept, Minos had then imprisoned Daedalus and Icarus in a tower above his palace.
 Daedalus managed to create two sets of wings for himself and his son, that were made of feathers glued together with wax.
 He taught Icarus how to fly and warned him not to fly too high, which would cause the wax to melt, nor too low, which would cause the feathers to get wet with sea water.
 Together, they flew out of the tower towards freedom.
 However, Icarus soon forgot his father’s warnings, and started flying higher and higher, until the wax started melting under the scorching sun.
 His wings dissolved and he fell into the sea and drowned.